 IBM model M keyboard: a hardware device designed and based on IBM mechanical typewriter design, said by some to be the best example of keyboard design, engineering and construction.
 Each key has an individual micro-switch which uses a buckling spring mechanism to transform human force into an electrical signal.

-In 1888, International Business Machines (IBM) was first incorporated.
-Early on IBM designed and built mechanical “tabulating systems” for accounting and time-keeping.
-By the 1930’s IBM started to develop and research typewriter technology (IBM model 01 typewriter).
-Through the 1950s and 1960’s IBM further advanced in their technical expertise in typewriter design (IBM model A, model B, model C typewriters).
-By 1984, after 50 years of typewriter development, IBM had the expertise and production facilities to develop the first computer keyboard for the IBM Personal Computer (IBM PC).
-IBM’s design for the 101-key keyboard quickly became the de facto industry standard (IBM model M keyboard),and others imitated and launched the “IBM-compatible” hardware industry.
+In 1888, International Business Machines (IBM) was first incorporated in New York, United States of America.
+In its early years, IBM designed and built mechanical “tabulating systems” for accounting and time-keeping.
+By the 1930’s IBM developed and researched mechanical typewriter technology (IBM model 01 typewriter).
+Through the 1950s and 1960’s IBM further advanced technical expertise in electric typewriter design (IBM model A, model B, model C typewriters).
+By 1981, after 50 years of typewriter development, IBM had the expertise and in-house production facilities to develop the computer keyboard for the IBM Personal Computer (IBM PC).
+IBM’s design for the 101-key enhanced keyboard in 1984 quickly became the de facto industry standard (IBM model M keyboard).
+Others imitated and launched the “IBM-compatible” hardware industry.

-Today, most computer keyboards are designed and built outside of the United States.
-Foreign manufacturers try to introduce new tricks and gimmicks to “improve” the computer keyboard (additional “useless” function keys, odd non-standard layouts, LEDs and neon shiny lights, volume dials and controls, clear polymer casings, smaller keys, narrow key spacing, lightweight typing action, use of silk-screened paint to apply lettering to keys or use stickers which wear over time, and basically producing the lowest cost units that need to be replaced on a 2-3 year cycle).
+Today, almost all computer keyboards are designed and built outside of the United States.
+Foreign manufacturers try to introduce gimmicks and expect buyers to re-learn how to type on an “improved” computer keyboard (additional “useless” function keys, odd non-standard layouts, compact tiny colorful “toys”, LEDs and neon shiny lights, volume dials and controls, clear polymer casings, narrow key spacing, lightweight typing action, use of paint to apply lettering to keys or use stickers which wear over time, and basically producing the lowest cost units that need to be replaced and disposed of on a 2-3 year cycle).

-Many computer professionals, prefer to use the one true standard of computer keyboards.
-Designed by American mechanical engineers, in contrast to new-age designers and focus-group marketing “experts”.
-Many vintage IBM keyboard enthusiasts have purchased one IBM model M keyboard and have been using the same one keyboard for decades.
+Many computer professionals prefer to use the true standard of computer keyboards.
+Designed by American mechanical engineers — in contrast to new-age designers and focus-group GoFundMe “marketing mavens” — many vintage keyboard enthusiasts have purchased one IBM model M keyboard and have been using the same one keyboard for decades.

-The computer keyboard is among the most under-appreciated components of the computer.
-In reality, the keyboard is the one part of the computer that gets the most physical contact.
-How many times a day do you touch a keyboard (number of characters typed) vs. the number of times you touch your computer’s internals?
+The computer keyboard is among the most under-appreciated components of the personal computer.
+In reality, the keyboard is the part of the computer that gets the most physical daily contact.
+How many times a day do you touch a keyboard (number of characters typed) vs. the number of times you touch the internals of your PC?

-As a computer systems engineer and IT project manager in real-life, I typically spend long hours in front of a computer.
+As an technical project manager, I typically spend long hours in front of a computer.
 The last time I checked, I could type as fast as 100 – 110 words per minute.
 I have always needed an industrial-strength keyboard.
 In November of 1984, I was able to purchase my first IBM PC 5170 PC/AT (Intel 80286 processor at 8 MHz (.008 GHz) with a 30MB (0.03 GB) hard drive, and 512K (0.5MB) of RAM for $9000.
-Little did I know that I would still be looking forward to using the same keyboard in 2009 (i.e., TWENTY FIVE (25) years later).
+Little did I know that I would still be looking forward to using the same keyboard in 2021 (i.e., THIRTY SEVEN (37) years later).

 Keyboards are differentiated by the types of key switches used.
-Key switches are the part of the keyboard which allows the user to press an individual key and then convert mechanical force into electrical signals.
+Key switches allows the user to press an individual button and then convert mechanical force into electrical signals.
 When typing on an mass-produced “rubber dome” keyboard, each key press causes a elastic rubber pad with a carbon center to make contact with conductive points on a plastic sheet.
 The only feedback that a user receives to verify that a key has been pressed is the visual appearance of the character on the screen.

-Buckling spring key-switch keyboards are technically superior because they provide visual , tactile and auditory feedback.
-Rapid typing occurs as a result of one finger completing a key stroke, while another finger is preparing the subsequent key sequence, and other fingers are preparing to convert the user’s thoughts into action.
+Buckling spring key-switch keyboards provide visual, tactile, and auditory feedback.
+Rapid typing occurs as a result of one finger completing a key stroke, while another finger is preparing the next key action, and other fingers are preparing to convert the user’s thoughts into action.
 Each key has an individual weight to it, and experienced typists can apply sufficient, but not extra, force to achieve their goal.
-(Of course, if the user needs to look down at the keyboard and find each individual key as one types and only uses 2 fingers, that person is a “hunt-and-pecker” typist and types at 10 words per minute (WPM) and probably does not need a technically superior keyboard.)
+(Of course, if the user needs to look down at the keyboard and find each individual key as one types and only uses 2 fingers, that person is a “hunt-and-pecker” child typist and types at 10 words per minute (WPM) and probably does not need a technically superior keyboard.)